 The document has been edited by Reynald Delaloye, Thomas Echelard, Alessandro Cicoira, Nina Jones, Sebastián Vivero (University of Fribourg, Switzerland) and Francesco Brardinoni (University of Bologna, Italy) with the contribution of the participants at the workshop held in Evolène (Switzerland) on 23-27 September 2019 as well as further members of the Action Group after electronic consultation.

 The purpose of this document is to serve as a baseline for the practical establishment of standardized rock glacier inventories on a global scale.

-The content of this document has been approved by (in alphabetical order, last update 05/07/2022):
+The content of this document has been approved by (in alphabetical order):